-Problems with streaming Multicast H.264 only accessible by local clients Check if your router supports multicasting, or if you need to configure the router settings betweer the client and the device.
+Problems with streaming Multicast H.264 only accessible by local clients Check if your router supports multicasting, or if you need to configure the router settings between the client and the device.
 You might need to increase the TTL (Time To Live) value.
 No multicast H.264 displayed in the client Check with your network administrator that the multicast addresses used by the Axis device are valid for your network.
 Check with your network administrator to see if there is a firewall that prevents viewing.
 Poor rendering of H.264 images Ensure that your graphics card uses the latest driver.
 You can usually download the latest drivers from the manufacturer's website.
 Color saturation is different in H.264 and Motion JPEG Modify the settings for your graphics adapter.
 Go to the adapter's documentation for more information.
 Lower frame rate than expected See Performance considerations on page 61.
 Reduce the number of applications running on the client computer.
 Limit the number of simultaneous viewers.
 Check with the network administrator that there is enough bandwidth available.
 Lower the image resolution.
-Log in to the device's web interface and set a capture mode that prioritizes frame rate If you change the capture mode to prioritize frame rate it might lower the maximum resolution, depending on the device used and capture modes available.
-Can't select H.265 encoding in live view Web browsers don't support H.265 decoding.
-Use a video management system or application that supports H.265 decoding.
-Can't connect over port 888 3 with MQTT over SSL The firewall blocks traffic In some cases the server/broker might not provide a specific port for MQTT communication.
-It may
+Log in to the device's web interface and set a capture mode that prioritizes frame rate.
+If you change the capture mode to prioritize frame rate it might lower the maximum resolution, depending on the device used and capture modes available.

+Can't connect over port 8883 with MQTT over SSL